mzeren-vmw/iso/cell/bikeshedding.md

 };
 ```

-## Guard vs Ptr
+## `snapshot_ptr`, Guard or Pointer?
-Is it a pointer or a scoped RAII adapter?
-And what about thread affinity?
+Is `snapshot_ptr` a smart pointer or a scoped RAII adapter?
+And what about thread affinity? sharing?

 http://lists.isocpp.org/lib-ext/2017/11/5461.php: